JvanZyl1/3D-nuclei-segmentation-reproduction/docs/README.md

 able to get the architectures correct within a few hours.
 The most time consuming task was training, which required us to tweak parameters multiple times, run multiple training runs that stop early, and experiment until we got satisfactory training curves.
-Ironically, claimed QCANet would relieve this heuristic, application-dependent hyperparameter search.
+Ironically, Tokuoka et al. claimed QCANet would relieve this heuristic, application-dependent hyperparameter search.